-Enterprise Security Architect - IT-Online
+ENTERPRISE SECURITY ARCHITECT - IT-Online

 Architecture and strategy:

-- Improve the security methods and practices that influence the architecture and design of the company processes and technology deployments.
+- Improve the security methods and practices that influence the architecture and design of Company processes and technology deployments.

-- Risk Management- master data centric risk management and data flow maps; ongoing assessments on the company environments (both on-prem and cloud based) to ensure risk is mitigated effectively.
+- Risk Management- master data centric risk management and data flow maps, ongoing assessments on company environments (both on-prem and cloudbased) to ensure risk is mitigated effectively.

 - Security Architecture Methods-be familiar with security architecture methodologies and frameworks (e.g. SABSA, TOGAF E-OSA, NIST CSF).